Team612/612-Template/README.md

 - To-do setup: Move issues here when "Newly added"
 - In progress setup: Move issues here when "Reopened", Move pull requests here when "Newly opened", "Reopened" and "Pending approval by reviewer"
 - Done setup: Move issues here when "Closed", Move pull requests here when "Merged"

+# Webhooks
+- Discord: under server settings, navigated to the "Integrations" tab.
+Created a new webhook and copied the URL.
+Under repository settings, navigated to "Webhooks" tab, created a new webhook.
+Copied webhook URL to "payload URL" and appended "/github" to the end of the URL.
+Under "Content Type" dropdown, switch to "application/json".
+Requested that the repository sends all events to webhook.
+Created GitHub webhook.